MobilePhoneESSnetBigData/mobloc/tutorial/mobloc_explanation.md

 </table>

 Next, we use the OSM polylines to compute the (rail)roads.
 We use the key-value pairs in the following table.
-The third column indicated the used width in meters.
-For each polyline, we apply a spatial buffer of this width in order to obtain a polygon.
+For each polyline, we apply a spatial buffer in order to obtain a polygon.
+The third column indicates the used buffer width in meters.
+These settings are are also open for discussion and are country-dependent.

 <table class="table" style="font-size: 12px; margin-left: auto; margin-right: auto;">
 <thead>